NICHOLAS WANG

 Nicholas Wang is a Taiwanese and Vietnamese American writer of literary fiction based in Los Angeles, where he was born and raised.
 He grew up on the Westside in public schools and currently resides in Mid-City.
 His work explores what it feels like to be surrounded by people yet fundamentally alone, the strangeness lurking in ordinary moments, and the split seconds when the world reveals itself as something other than what we thought it was.

-Wang has lived in Chicago, Houston, and San Diego, and spent years working in restaurants—from dishwashing to bartending.
-He has also worked as an EMT and has a degree in kinesiology.
-These experiences have taught him to notice how people move through their days, the small moments that reveal something true.
+Wang earned a degree in Kinesiology, and has spent the years since working odd jobs—from the emergency room to behind the bar—and traveling.
+He has lived in Chicago, Houston, and San Diego, and wanders abroad as often as he can.
+These experiences have taught him to notice how people move through their days, and the small moments that reveal something true.
 His characters exist in the gaps—between connection and isolation, routine and rupture, the life they're living and the one slipping away from them.

-He writes primarily short fiction, blending realism with elements of magical realism and the absurd.
-His stories tend to be set in LA—from tar pits and oceanside piers to under overpasses and apartment bathrooms—where the magical and surreal emerge from the utterly real.
+He writes primarily short fiction, often blending realism with the magical and the absurd.
+His stories tend to be set in LA—from tar pits and oceanside piers to under overpasses and apartment bathrooms—where the real people stand and breathe.

-Wang is currently studying in the Advanced Short Story class at UCLA Extension Writers' Program and is a member of the Robertson Writers Group.
+Wang has studied at UCLA Extension's Writers' Program and is a member of the Robertson Writers Group.

 The Collection

-IN GOO is a literary fiction collection of thirteen stories (approximately 45,000 words) set in contemporary urban America, where the surreal breaks into everyday life and ordinary people confront the impossible.
+IN GOO is a literary fiction collection of fourteen stories (approximately 50,000 words) set in contemporary urban America, where the surreal breaks into everyday life and ordinary people confront the impossible.

 The collection examines how we lose ourselves in the sprawl of modern life—sometimes gradually, sometimes all at once.
 A man's hand falls off while waiting for the bus.
 A bartender descends into a restaurant basement and finds himself trapped in an endless staircase.
+A boy meets a talking spirit on a creekside run.
+An odd group bands together on a metro line.
 A homeless man navigates a sweltering day under a freeway while the city ignores his existence.
-Set against the backdrop of tar pits, freeways, and apartment bathrooms, these stories find the magical and surreal embedded in the utterly real.
+Set against the backdrop of tar pits, freeways, and apartment bathrooms; backyards, oceanside piers, and train cars, these stories capture the magical and surreal embedded in the utterly real.

 Moving between stark realism and surreal absurdism, IN GOO explores loneliness, loss, memory, and the feeling of being stuck in the world we live in today.
-Told with wry humor and a distinct voice, the collection will appeal to readers of George Saunders, Carmen Maria Machado, and Nana Kwame Adjei-Brenyah—stories that combine absurdist compassion with surreal transformations.
+Told with wry humor and a distinct voice, the collection will appeal to readers of Ling Ma, Samanta Schweblin, and Kim Samek—stories that blend the everyday with the uncanny.

 Status: Complete manuscript available.
 Currently seeking representation.